-outcomes is optimised.
-What we will do: How this is evidenced: Determining interventions: - ensure decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and associated risks.
-Therefore ensuring best value is achieved. - consider feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impacts.
-Standing Orders Community Strategy Minutes of Meetings are held on the Council's website.
-Planning interventions: - establish and implement robust planning and control cycles that cover strategic and operational plans, priorities and targets. - engage with internal and external stakeholders in determining how services and other courses of action should be planned and delivered. - consider and monitor risks facing each partner when working collaboratively, including shared risks. - ensure arrangements are flexible and agile so that the mechanisms for delivering goods and services can be adapted to changing circumstances.
-Communications Strategy Financial Regulations Risk Management Policy Performance Indicators Revenue Budget Medium Term Financial Strategy Capital Programme establish appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured. ensure capacity exists to generate the information required to review service quality regularly. prepare budgets in accordance with objectives, strategies and the medium term financial strategy. inform medium and long term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy.
+What we will do: How this is evidenced: - ensure decision makers receive objective and rigorous analysis of a variety of options indicating how intended Standing Orders Community Strategy Minutes of Meetings are held on the Council's website. establish and implement robust planning and control cycles that cover strategic and operational plans, priorities and targets. engage with internal and external stakeholders in determining how services and other courses of action should be planned and delivered. consider and monitor risks facing each partner when working collaboratively, including shared risks. ensure arrangements are flexible and agile so that the mechanisms for delivering goods and services can be adapted to shanging circumstances.
+Communications Strategy Financial Regulations Risk Management Policy Performance Indicators Revenue Budget Medium Term Financial Strategy Capital Programme up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy.

-What we will do: How this is evidenced: Optimising achievement of intended outcomes: - ensure the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints. - ensure the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term.
-Medium Term Financial Strategy Budget Working Group Capital Programme ensure the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage. ensure the achievement of 'social value' through service planning and commissioning.
+How this is evidenced: What we will do: Optimising achievement of intended outcomes: Medium Term Financial Strategy - ensure the medium term financial strategy integrates and balances service priorities, affordability and other resource Budget Working Group constraints.
+Capital Programme - ensure the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term. - ensure the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage. - ensure the achievement of 'social value' through service planning and commissioning.